nikwithak/interviews__messenger_design_challenge/README.md

 To protect the integrity of their hiring processes, the company has asked not to be identified.

-I was asked to complete a virtual interview loop consisting of four one-hour interviews, each with two members of the team.
-I was offered and subsequently declined the position.
+After submitting this document, I was asked to complete a virtual interview loop consisting of four one-hour interviews, each with two members of the team.
+I was offered the position and declined.

 This repository is made public under the MIT license for educational purposes.